Armor & Shields

 Ballistic Protection:

 Description: Standard soft body armor made from layered aramid fiber (Kevlar) panels in a carrier vest.
-Rated for pistol rounds and light impacts.
+Rated for pistol rounds and designed to stop bullets, not knives—stabbing attacks can slip between the woven fibers that stop projectiles.
 Common among law enforcement and security personnel, increasingly available to civilians through surplus stores or questionable dealers.
-Can be worn discreetly under clothing.
+The vest loses effectiveness if it takes catastrophic damage and needs replacement panels.

 AC: 15 + Dex modifier (maximum of 2)